 IAPA Membership is open to agencies, associations and authorities actively engaged in the au pair and cultural exchange industry.
 For more information, click here.

-3. How does my organization become a member of IAPA?
+3. How does my organisation become a member of IAPA?

 4. How long will it take for my organisation’s application to be processed?

 Membership applications can take up to 2 months to process.
 The reason for this is that all member applicants are screened to ensure that only reputable, financially sound companies are admitted as members.

 5. What happens to my application after I send it to IAPA board?

 1. Within two weeks of approval by the IAPA Executive Board, each applicant is notified whether they have been accepted as Provisional Members.
 Provisional Members enjoy all the rights and benefits of regular members, except the right to vote or stand for election.

 2. Once the status as a provisional member has been confirmed, the invoice for the annual membership fee will be sent out.
 Upon receipt of full payment, the official membership certificate and logo are sent.